kammitama5/kammitama5.github.io/_posts/2019-10-21-Monday-October-21st.md

 ## I woke up to a beautiful view
 - but the view was uh..fog.
-This fog meant that we had to make a stop in Plattsburgh, refuel, and wait for the fog to get better.
+This fog meant that we had to make a stop in Plattsburgh, refuel, and wait for the fog to subside.
 So that meant that I missed my class for the day, and arrived in town two hours later than I intended, but it worked out just fine.

 <img src="/images/dsc_small/dsc_020.png" width="500">